Albert09111/SNIPR/README.md

 # Requirements

 SNIPR is using NUPACK3.2 to optimize the sequence design.
 To use SNIPR, please download and install [NUPACK3.2](http://www.nupack.org/).
 The installation guide of NUPACK can be found in NUPACK3.2 manual.
-After the installation.

-After the NUPACK installation, we need to add NUPACK to system’s environmental variables to make the usage more conveniently.
+After the NUPACK installation, we need to add NUPACK to system’s environmental variables to make the usage more convenient.

 Firstly, open the environment variable.